vonovak/react-navigation-header-buttons/README.md

 Children passed to `OverflowMenu` should be

 - either `HiddenItem`s
-- or plain function components without hooks that return `HiddenItem`, as seen in the example above.
+- or plain function components (no class components) without hooks that return `HiddenItem`, as seen in the example above.

 Anything else will not appear in the overflow menus shown by `overflowMenuPressHandlerActionSheet` and `overflowMenuPressHandlerPopupMenu`.
 Only `overflowMenuPressHandlerDropdownMenu` supports rendering custom elements, such as `<Divider />` (which is exported) or your custom ones.